Police Communication Skills Matter More Than Ever: Here’s Why

 Communication Skills are the Secret to Success for Top Law Enforcement Professionals

-Many of the top officers and professionals in law enforcement have said cited effective communication skills as a key ingredient to their success.
+Many of the top officers and professionals in law enforcement have cited effective communication skills as a key ingredient to their success.
 That’s because the most successful law enforcement leaders understand how to communicate with people from diverse backgrounds under varying and often unpredictable conditions.
 They use communication to build trust, create transparency and foster an atmosphere of mutual respect and empathy, be it in the office, on the streets or in the courtroom.

 Breaking Down the Language Barrier for Better Communication

-Additionally there are a number of language training programs geared specifically toward police officers, such as the free online language training courses offered through the National Institute of Justice.
+Additionally, there are a number of language training programs geared specifically toward police officers, such as the free online language training courses offered through the National Institute of Justice.

 Communication is Key in De-Escalation Strategies

-Many law enforcement personnel are seeking outside educational resources to help them develop their communication and leadership skills.
-Programs like the University of San Diego’s Master of Science in Law Enforcement and Public Safety Leadership include entire graduate-level courses on topics such as “Communication for Law Enforcement Leaders,” and “Conflict Resolution and Decision Making.”
-And the curriculum is resonating with students.
+Many law enforcement professionals seek outside educational resources to help them develop and refine their communication and leadership skills.
+Programs like University of San Diego’s online M.S. in Law Enforcement and Public Safety Leadership include entire graduate-level courses on topics such as “Communication Skills for Law Enforcement Leaders,” and “Law Enforcement Management and Conflict Resolution.”
+Practical, relevant coursework like this is resonating with students.
 As Eddie Brock, a San Diego County Sheriff Lieutenant said, “A police officer with a limited education will see one way to solve a problem in the community.
-He will solve it as he knows how, with a stick and a gun.
-The educated officer on the other hand might see the problem from different angles, bringing in different resources to solve a problem, not just the law.
-Education causes you to think slower and think broader.”
+The educated officer, on the other hand, might see the problem from different angles, bringing in different resources to solve a problem, not just the law.
+Education causes you to think slower and think broader.